 The grants are intended to provide seed money for new initiatives or enhancements of existing ministries or programs.
 Applications for funding for maintenance or ongoing expenses are discouraged.
 The maximum amount of each grant is $1,000.

-Applications are now being accepted for the Fall 2016 round of grants.
+Applications are now being accepted for the Spring 2017 round of grants.
 Those wishing to apply for a One Another hunger grant must download, complete and submit the form below.
-Forms should be received in the Nebraska Synod office either by mail or e-mail no later than Monday, Sept.
-26 in order to be considered during this grant cycle.
+Forms should be received in the Nebraska Synod office either by mail or e-mail no later than April 15, 2017 in order to be considered during this grant cycle.